Maha minister asked cops to collect Rs 100 cr per month: Singh | Law-Order

 Former Mumbai police commissioner Param Bir Singh on Saturday claimed that Maharashtra Home Minister Anil Deshmukh wanted police officers to collect at least Rs 100 crore from city bars and hotels every month, a charge which Deshmukh denied.

-The senior IPS officer, who was transferred to the low-key Home Guards this week following the arrest of police officer Sachin Waze in the case related to the bomb scare near Mukesh Ambani's house Antilia, said he was made a scapegoat.
+The senior IPS officer, who was transferred to the low-key Home Guards on March 17 following the arrest of police officer Sachin Waze in the case related to the bomb scare near Mukesh Ambani's house Antilia, said he was made a scapegoat.

-Responding to the ''letter scare'' which came days after the Antilia security scare, Deshmukh, NCP leader from Vidarbha region, said Singh was hurling false accusations ''to save his skin'' in the Waze case.
+Responding to the letter, Deshmukh, NCP leader from the Vidarbha region, said Singh was hurling false accusations ''to save his skin'' in the Waze case, adding he will file a defamation case against the former Mumbai police chief.

+The Chief Minister's Office, in a late-night release, said Singh's ''unsigned letter to Thackeray'' was not sent from his official email ID and efforts were on to contact him to verify it.

-Singh claimed that Waze, who headed Mumbai police Crime Intelligence Unit, was called by Deshmukh many times in the last few months and repeatedly instructed to assist in collection of the funds.
+In the letter, Singh claimed that Waze, who headed Mumbai police Crime Intelligence Unit, was called by Deshmukh many times in the last few months and repeatedly instructed to assist in the collection of the funds.

 The IPS officer claimed that the minister told Waze that he had set a target of collecting Rs 100 crore a month, half of it from nearly 1,750 bars, restaurants and similar establishments operating in the city.